wolfgangjblack/ProtCNN-ProtENN-Module/README.md

 ## nb
 In the /nb/ directory that is on the same level of abstraction as /src/, there are several nbs detailing the evolution and development of the code found in /src/, as well as an Sequence_and_fam_EDA and a tensorboard_metrics notebook which detail the initial EDA and model tensorboard outputs respectively.

+<b>It should be noted that due to computational restrictions much of this work was done in nbs and then abstracted to .pys, but .pys (such as main.py) remain largely untested in a local environment.
+Testing should be done in a new env even with the Dockerfile </b>

 ##  Dataset